gromacs/gromacs/docs/release-notes/2022/major/features.rst

 to run, and adapt the number of threads whenever there is a cpu limit set, which will improve performance both for containers and make |Gromacs| do the right thing when Slurm or other queue systems allocate part of a node.

+Enable use of more OpenMP threads
+"""""""""""""""""""""""""""""""""
+The thread-force-reduction code in |Gromacs| will now allow up to 128 OpenMP threads by default, and we have changed the internal logic so we just limit the number of threads rather than refuse to run.
+This only applies within each rank; you can use an unlimited number of threads by combining OpenMP threading with multiple ranks.
+For large machines with many cores this is usually faster since the domain decomposition used with multiple ranks is better adapted to non-uniform memory access hardware.

+:issue:`4370`